 It’s exciting to see so many new formats being tried by the vulnerable small to mid-market art galleries.
 The Current Art Fair will likely remain a Richmond event in the future and continue to grow and expand.
 It is a format that could be repeated in other cities and be tailored to appeal to local market needs.

 Do you collaborate with other gallerist in your area?
-Share what you are doing.
+Share what you are doing to attract new and young collectors.